Quick Start

 /ark:commit # atomically close out the current task

+The full slash-command set: quick, design, commit, research, plus the helpers resume (refocus this session on an active slug), discard (drop an unarchived task), spec-extract (author a SPEC from existing code), spec-audit (check SPEC actuator-tag health), and record (journal a note).
 Each command kicks off a workflow with the matching tier.
 The agent walks you through writing a PRD, then a PLAN (for standard/deep), then implements, then verifies.
-Tasks live in .ark/tasks/<slug>/ while active and move to .ark/tasks/archive/YYYY-MM/<slug>/ on close-out.
+Tasks live in .ark/tasks/<slug>/ while active and move to .ark/tasks/archive/YYYY-MM/<tier>/<slug>/ on close-out.

 For the full mental model, jump to Workflow → Tiers.
 For a complete walkthrough of one task end-to-end, see Your First Task.